Coderofcoders70/The-Tech-Giants-Public/README.md

-The Tech Giants
+THE TECH GIANTS

-Silicon to Script: Breaking the Knowledge Paywall.
+-> Silicon to Script: Breaking the Knowledge Paywall.

 📖 Why This Project?

 The modern web is becoming a maze of "Member-only" tags and monthly subscriptions.
 Platforms that were once sanctuaries for free knowledge have increasingly shifted toward a "pay-to-learn" model, often stopping students and self-taught developers exactly when they are on the verge of a technical breakthrough.

 The Tech Giants was born from a simple, defiant belief: High-quality technical clarity should be a right, not a luxury.
 This platform is a community-driven response to the gated nature of tech education, providing a 100% free, high-performance library of technical deep-dives that bridge the gap between software and hardware.

 🛠️ Tech Stack

 Frontend: React 18, TypeScript, Tailwind CSS, Framer Motion

 Backend: Node.js, Express, Mongoose